Tag Archives: challenges

 Sometimes we are left with scars.
 Our heart has melted … waxed cold … turned numb.
 We are consumed with grief, despair, and unanswered questions.
 What do we do now?
 Where do we go?
 Who do we run to?
 When will it end?
 How much more?
 Why, God?
 Why?

-I’ve learned, adversity can either make you or break you.
+I’ve learned that adversity can either make you or break you.
 I wonder: Is it possible to go through the fire and come out without the stench of smoke?
 Don’t let adversity crush you.
 Build a support system: Family, Faith, Friends.
 Resilience is like a muscle that strengthens as it is gradually exposed to obstacles.

-Though the tears may fall and the struggles may come, there will be a time of refreshing and healing.
-Maybe not in my time frame, but in His perfect timing.
+Though the tears may fall and the struggles may come, there will be a time of refreshing and healing, maybe not in my timeframe, but in His perfect timing.
 I am a little stronger and a little wiser after each storm.
 I am comforted knowing that my battle belongs to God and He hears the cries of the brokenhearted.
 (Psm.
 147:3)

 In times of suffering …